 If they hadn’t seen her, running would only be more likely to get her noticed.

 If they had seen her, running wouldn’t save her.
-Once she’d done that, they would give chase no matter if they were trawling for skags or not.
+Once she started to run, they would give chase no matter whether they were trawling for skags or not.
 It was hardwired into the Nirreth’s instincts to chase anything that ran.

 Humans who ran got culled.

-These rules had been hammered into Jet’s brain so frequently and so vehemently that to think them was like breathing.
-They whispered through her mind like a mantra, more of a prayer than even a reminder…a reassurance that if she followed the rules, she just might get out of this alive.
+These rules had been hammered into Jet’s brain so frequently and so vehemently that to hear them, to think them, was like breathing.
+The words whispered through her mind like a mantra, more of a prayer than even a reminder, a reassurance that if she followed the rules, she just might get out of this alive.